poojakira/PulseNet-RUL-Forecasting/README.md

 PulseNet is a predictive maintenance project built around the NASA C-MAPSS (Commercial Modular Aero-Propulsion System Simulation) dataset.
 It focuses on **Remaining Useful Life (RUL)** estimation and **unsupervised anomaly detection** for turbofan engines, organized as an end-to-end ML systems repo rather than a single research notebook.

-This project is a **portfolio prototype** intended to demonstrate architecture, modeling, and engineering decisions.
-It is not presented as a production-ready industrial platform.

 ---